kaspersgit/ml_2_sql/Readme.md

 `sql_split` options:
 - `false`, outputs the SQL model as one SELECT statement, using column aliases within the same select statement
 - `true`, outputs the SQL model as several CTEs, this can be used if column aliases can't be referenced within the same SELECT statement

+`sql_decimals` options:
+- Any whole positive number, rounds the 'scores' in the SQL file to X decimal places.
+Can be lowered to avoid any data type overflow problems, but will decrease precision.

 `file_type` options (optional):
 - `png`, output of features importance graphs will be static .png (smaller file).